 Cameron Robertson is co-founder of AeroVelo Inc. and spends his time pushing the limits of human potential.
 Along with his business partner and fellow speaker Todd Reichert they work on projects that have taken them from human-powered helicopters to aerodynamic bicycles capable of reaching speeds of over 77 mph.
 The common theme is one of doing more with less: going further with limited resources.
 Driven by passion and challenge, their journey has led to a unique understanding of what it takes to tackle the impossible.
+In 2022, Cameron joined Our Next Energy (ONE) as Vice President Advanced Product Development, developing groundbreaking battery and electric vehicle technology in an exciting and fast-paced environment.

 In 2006 Cameron and Todd set out to accomplish one of humanities oldest aeronautical dreams, with a human-powered aircraft that flies in the imitation of a bird by flapping it’s wings.
 Their success in 2010 spurred a massive international following and accolades that include Canada’s top aviation honor: the Trans-Canada McKee Trophy.
 Shortly thereafter the two sought to tackle the AHS Sikorsky Prize: a challenge requiring a human-powered helicopter to reach an altitude of 3 metres and stay aloft for 60 seconds.
 In only 18 months the team achieved what many had thought to be impossible, bringing home the $250,000 prize that had remained untouched for over 33 years.
 Todd and Cameron are currently working on the design of a bicycle to capture the human-powered land-speed record.
 Capable of breaking highway speed limits on less than one horsepower, these space-age aerodynamic vehicles boast an equivalent fuel efficiency 80 times better than the average car.